buchner/log-spy-kt-extension/README.md

 For more information consult the KDoc of the files or have a look into the tests.
 #### Usage from Java

-Also the library is intended to be used from Kotlin it can also be used from Java.
+Although the library is intended to be used from Kotlin it can also be used from Java.
 Just pick and add the dependencies as indicated above.
 The usage from Java is very similar to Kotlin.
 The class `LogSpyJavaExtensions` in the core library provides convenient methods for Java to generate log spies.

 ```java